Cathedral of Saints Peter and Paul (Providence, Rhode Island): Pipe Organ

-The organ was built by the Casavant Frères company of Saint-Hyacinthe, Quebec, and was completed in July 1971.
-Designed by renowned American organ builder Lawrence Phelps, Casavant's Opus 3145 was installed in the ecclesiastical North (compass East) Transept at a cost of $217,500.
-It consists of four 56-key manuals, a 32-key pedalboard, 74 stops and 126 ranks.
-There are 6,616 pipes ranging from 6 inches to 32 feet in length.
-This is one of the largest mechanical action organs in North America and one of the largest ever built by Casavant Frères.
+The cathedral pipe organ is a Casavant's Opus 3145 built by the Casavant Frères company of Saint-Hyacinthe, Quebec.
+It was designed by the American organ builder Lawrence Phelps.
+The pipe organ was installed in the North Transept in 1971at a cost of $217,500.

+The pipe organ has four 56-key manuals, a 32-key pedalboard, 74 stops and 126 ranks.
+It has 6,616 pipes ranging in size from 6 in to 32 ft in length.
+It is one of the largest mechanical action organs in North America and one of the largest ever built by Casavant Frères.